-Some of the potential side effects of Prednisone are: fluid retention, feeling bloated, stomach irriatation, delay in healing of wounds, increased appetite/weight gain, susceptibility to infection, increased blood glucose levels, headaches and dizziness.
-Patients need to be aware of the drugs side effects even thought each patient will have his or her own experiences.
+Some of the potential side effects of Prednisone are: fluid retention, feeling bloated, stomach irritation, delay in healing of wounds, increased appetite/weight gain, susceptibility to infection, increased blood glucose levels, headaches, and dizziness.
+Patients need to be aware of the drugs side effects even though each patient will have his or her own experiences.

 Other articles you might like;

 - Prednisone Dosage for Asthma

 - Prednisone Helps Treat Lupus